usdoj-crt/beta-ada/_pages/law-and-regs/title-iii-regulations.md

  services.
 Commenters also expressed concern that the compliance date proposed in the NPRM was drastically different from the phased compliance date proposed in the ANPRM and that the Department's rationale for the change was insufficient.

- <p>Finally, some commenters expressed concern that small movie
- theaters in particular would have difficulty complying with the requirements of the rule within the proposed 6-month compliance date.
+Finally, some commenters expressed concern that small movie theaters in particular would have difficulty complying with the requirements of the rule within the proposed 6-month compliance date.
 Commenters advised that small movie theaters would need additional time to raise the necessary funds or adjust their budgets in order to purchase the equipment.

- <p>Based on these concerns, commenters offered a variety of
- alternative compliance dates.
+Based on these concerns, commenters offered a variety of alternative compliance dates.
 The Joint Comment suggested that the Department require movie theaters to issue purchase orders for the equipment within 6 months of the final rule's publication, but require fully functional and operational devices